How Much Does Garage Door Replacement Cost?

-Pros tend to price these per project, including labor, the door, tracks, and hardware.
-Design and material might increase the overall cost but won’t affect how long the job takes or the labor needed.
-If you’re changing any structural parts of the garage or installing new electrical, you’ll need permits.
+Some pros might price the installation per project, including labor, the door, tracks, and hardware.
+If you’re changing any structural parts of the garage to fit a new or replacement door or installing new electricals, you’ll need permits.
 Homeowners' associations sometimes also have strict requirements for materials and designs.

 Let's calculate cost data for you.
 Where are you located?